Heightening the Risk of Inflammatory Bowel Disease

 So, you can imagine that repeat prescriptions over a period of time limit microbiota recovery.

 Children are still at risk of developing IBD after antibiotics, but much less.
-The slow and limited recovery that comes from aging, combined with repeated dysbiosis (unbalanced gut microbiota diversity) from the antibiotics, puts a person that is over 40 in a perpetual state of susceptibility to disease.
+The slow and limited recovery that comes from aging, combined with repeated dysbiosis (unbalanced gut microbiota diversity) from the antibiotics, puts a person over 40 in a perpetual state of susceptibility to disease.

 Antibiotic use is a trigger for Crohn’s and Ulcerative Colitis development.